 Some examples of how we use data to make features and services more helpful:

-- Supporting useful features: Home/Away Assist uses activity sensors across multiple Nest devices in your home to automatically switch the behavior of Nest devices in your home when you leave and when you come back.
+- Supporting useful features: Home/Away Assist uses activity sensors across multiple Nest devices in your home to automatically switch the behaviour of Nest devices in your home when you leave and when you come back.

-- Developing new features: We aggregate data to develop algorithms or use it to troubleshoot and improve the performance, safety, and reliability of all our connected home devices and services.
+- Developing new features: We aggregate data to develop algorithms or use it to troubleshoot and improve the performance, safety and reliability of all our connected home devices and services.
 Examples include using temperature and humidity data from our devices to measure the impact of environmental conditions on battery life.
-We also used ambient light and temperature sensor data aggregated from thermostats from many customers to determine that direct sunlight can cause thermostats to think it’s warmer than it actually is, so we introduced Sunblock, a new feature, to help your thermostat adjust for this so it sets the correct temperature.
+We also used ambient light and temperature sensor data aggregated from thermostats from many customers to determine that direct sunlight can cause thermostats to think that it’s warmer than it actually is, so we introduced Sunblock, a new feature, to help your thermostat adjust for this so that it sets the correct temperature.

-- Working with first- and third-party devices & services: Multiple devices in your home can work with each other, share data, and respond to events — for example, your Nest Hub and Nest Hello video doorbell can work together to tell you when someone is at your door, and your Google Home device can also be used to control the temperature on your Nest thermostat.
+- Working with first- and third-party devices and services: Multiple devices in your home can work with each other, share data and respond to events – for example, your Nest Hub and Nest Hello video doorbell can work together to tell you when someone is at your door, and your Google Home device can also be used to control the temperature on your Nest thermostat.
 This makes it easy for anyone in your home to control these devices.
-Your device can also work in concert with Nest’s connected home services when you subscribe to them — for example, as a Nest Aware subscriber, you can opt in to relevant alerts from your Nest Cam.
+Your device can also work in concert with Nest’s connected home services when you subscribe to them – for example, as a Nest Aware subscriber, you can opt in to relevant alerts from your Nest Cam.
 Subject to your settings, your device can also work with third-party devices (such as light bulbs or locks) and services (such as Spotify or Pandora).

 We’re always working on new ways to improve how you experience Google services.
-We’ll keep you updated on new experiences and product integrations Google offers, and if we change how your information is used, we’ll inform you of the changes and continue giving you appropriate means to manage your connected home information.
+We’ll keep you updated on new experiences and product integrations that Google offers, and if we change how your information is used, we’ll inform you of the changes and continue giving you appropriate means to manage your connected home information.

 In addition, Google has placed specific use limits on device usage data (such as your manual device adjustments) from certain Nest devices as well as location data collected via the Nest app.
 Here are more details: